merdok/homebridge-webos-tv/README.md

 - `channelButtons` [optional]
 Wheter the channel buttons service is enabled.
 This allows to create buttons for the channels of your choice.
 This way you can quickly switch between favorite channels. **Default: "" (disabled)**
   - Set an array of channel numbers as the value
+  - You can also set an array of objects as the value.
+An object can have the following properties:
+    - *channelNumber* - the channel number,
+    - *name* - an optional channel name,
   - Channels can also be opened when the TV is off, in that case an attempt to power on the TV and afterwards open the chosen channel will be made.
 - `notificationButtons` [optional]
 Wheter the notification buttons service is enabled.
 This allows to create buttons which when pressed display the specified text on the TV screen.
 Useful for HomeKit automation or to display text on TV for viewers. **Default: "" (disabled)**